Create or edit a schedule

 Schedule country

-All schedule mode offers one more interesting feature connected to the rotation "country" (or countries, if you want).
-You can use the country to skip weekends (or, in general, non-working days of the week) and national holidays.
+All schedule modes offer one additional feature related to the rotation "country" (or countries, if you want).
+You can use the country field to skip weekends (or other non-working days) and national holidays.

-Considering that a working day is a concept connected to where the user is located, is important to know where this rotation will happen to provide the right events.
-You can choose more than one country and combine the effect together.
+Because a working day is tied to the user's location, it is essential to know where the rotation will occur to deliver the correct events.
+You can select multiple countries and combine their effects.

 This feature is also important to include public holidays in the equation.
-For example if I set a rotation to rotate during the Easter break, the system will skip both Friday and Monday, being those public holidays in Germany.
+For example, if I set a rotation to run during the Easter break, the system will skip both Friday and Monday, which are public holidays in Germany.

-It's important to notice that the system will only check for national public holidays, and not for regional one.
-For example, Easter Monday is NOT a national holiday in UK (is not holiday in Scotland!) and therefore it will not count.
+Note that the system only checks for national public holidays, not regional ones.
+For example, Easter Monday is NOT a national holiday in the UK (it is not a holiday in Scotland), so it will not count.

-In normal times, we can use this function to skip on weekends as well.
-A rotation set to rotate every working day in Germany and Israel, will skip Friday and Saturday (Israel weekend) and Saturday and Sunday (Germany weekend), giving us back a result like the following.
+In regular times, we can use this function to skip on weekends as well.
+A rotation set to run every working day in Germany and Israel will skip Friday and Saturday (Israel weekend) and Saturday and Sunday (Germany weekend), yielding the following result.

 Daily rotation